Externalities of cars

-Some say that road users should pay for their pollution.

 Negative externalities

 The negative externalities can be substantial, since the driver does not take into account, for example, the negative effects of air pollution on third parties, when they opt to drive their car.
 Legislators and regulators can internalize those external costs, either by taxes on fuels for example, either by any kind of limitation to car usage, such as parking meters or urban tolls.
 Nevertheless, it seems the drivers in some countries, already pay some external costs with taxes.
 Road taxes in the Netherlands for instance, have a relatively high yearly value, which covers the maintenance of the infrastructures.
 Nevertheless, in the majority of western nations, the external costs of driving, are not covered totally either by taxes, or by any kind of car usage limitation.

 Traffic congestion and scarcity

-Increased reliance on the automobile leads to increased road congestion.
+Increased reliance on the automobile leads to increased road congestion The externalities of automobiles, similar to other economic externalities, represent the measurable costs imposed on those who do not own the vehicle, in contrast to the costs borne by the vehicle owner.
+These externalities include factors such as air pollution, noise, traffic congestion, and road maintenance costs, which affect the broader community and environment.
+Additionally, these externalities contribute to social injustice, as disadvantaged communities often bear a disproportionate share of these negative impacts.
 While expansions in road capacity are often touted as relieving congestion, induced demand often means that any reductions in congestion are temporary.

-Accidents